-Boxer Dog Rescue Northern England are a rescue organisation dedicated to helping boxers in need.
-We are an independant rescue and do not operate in association or support of any other rescue organisations in the North of England.
+Boxer Dog Rescue Northern England is a rescue organisation run by volunteers who are dedicated to helping boxers in need.
+We are an independent rescue and do not operate in association with, or support from, any other boxer rescue organisation.
 Any similarities between this site and others are not intended.

 We have a no destruction policy and never put a healthy non-aggressive dog to sleep.
-All dogs are neutered, fully vaccinated and microchipped prior to re-homing.
-Full assessment is completed whilst the dogs are in our care to ensure that when rehomed they can be matched to the right family.
+All dogs are neutered and microchipped prior to re-homing.
+A full assessment is completed whilst the dogs are in our care to ensure that when rehomed they can be matched to the right family.

 This website provides information on rescuing a boxer.
 If you are interested in adopting one of our many dogs who are available for rehoming, please see our Rehoming Procedures before looking at Boxers Needing Homes and Applying To Adopt.

 We are run entirely by volunteers who use all of their spare time to help boxers in need.
 All of our volunteers have been working with boxers and rescue organisations for a number of years.
 We are always on the lookout for more experienced people to help us with fostering, homechecking, transporting or fundraising.
 If you are in the North of England and can volunteer please contact us.
 The more help we have, the more we can help boxers in need.

 Nicki Platt holds a regular dog behaviour slot on BBC Radio Merseyside every Wednesday morning.
 She takes calls from listeners and offers tips and hints on how to combat unacceptable behaviour exhibited by your dog.
 Nicky kindly invited the BDRNE team to come along to the show for a guest slot to talk about Boxer Rescue and to promote some of the dogs in our care.

 Nicki is the Merseyside area representative for Bark Busters.
 If you need Nicki or one of her colleagues to help you with your dog's behaviour then contact Bark Busters for advice.